 Some, like the Omron HeartGuide, measure your stats via an inflating interior wrist “bladder” that pressurizes over your wrist, while others rely on accompanying cuffs or monitors that can be synced up with the watch.

 In addition to displaying your blood pressure, these devices allow you to check your heart rate, keep track of how many calories you’ve burned, count your steps, and more — not to mention their basic watch capabilities, including time, date, and alarms.
 Some high-tech versions even let you receive phone calls and messages!

 Finding the best blood pressure watch

 While there are many blood pressure watches on the market that claim to accurately track one’s blood pressure, very few are FDA-approved.
-Fans of the Apple Watch (from $379, Amazon) will be pleased to know that there are medically-approved devices you can use in conjunction with apps to accurately monitor your blood pressure.
+Fans of the Apple Watch ($414, Amazon) will be pleased to know that there are medically-approved devices you can use in conjunction with apps to accurately monitor your blood pressure.